-Aylesbury High School offers every girl a balanced and broad curriculum which is forward-looking, innovative and of the highest academic quality.
-Our staff set standards of excellence for themselves and for their students, helping each girl to reach her full potential and recognising her individual needs.
+Aylesbury High School offers every student a balanced and broad curriculum which is forward-looking, innovative and of the highest academic quality.
+Our staff set standards of excellence for themselves and for their students, helping each student to reach her full potential and recognising her individual needs.
 Through the formal curriculum and through a planned programme of activities outside the classroom, we cultivate self-confidence, independent thinking, tolerance and a sense of responsibility in our students.
 We believe that learning is enhanced by a happy, friendly and secure environment characterised by co-operation and mutual respect.
 The school provides opportunities for girls to develop their skills and their ideas through the arts, sport and recreation, House activities and community involvement.
-In all that we do, we aim to prepare girls for life in the fast-changing world of which they will become adult members, ready to play an active and positive part in the local, national and international community.
+In all that we do, we aim to prepare students for life in the fast-changing world of which they will become adult members, ready to play an active and positive part in the local, national and international community.
 Information on our curriculum intent and implementation can be found on the subject pages under the curriculum area of our website.

 i) Our current curriculum model is as follows and is reviewed each year in the spring term.
-Abbreviations are used in the following image as follows: Ar - Art, Bu - Business, Co - Computing, Cv - Community Involvement, Cz - Citizenship, Da - Dance, De - Design Technology, Dr - Drama, Ec - Economics, El - English Literature, En - English (Language), Eg - Engineering, Fd - Food, Fr - French, Ge - Geography, Gm - German, Hi - History, L4L - Learning for Life, Ma - Maths, Mc - Maths in Context, Mf - Further Maths, Mu - Music, Pc - Psychology, Pf - Personal Finance, Po - Politics, POP - Primary Outreach Project, Py - Photography, Sc - Science, Sp - Spanish, Sp Ldr - Sports Leaders, Sw - Swimming, Te - Technology, Tx - Textiles,
+Abbreviations are used in the following image as follows: Ar - Art, Bi - Biology, Bu - Business, Ch - Chemistry, Co - Computing, Cv - Community Involvement, Cz - Citizenship, Da - Dance, De - Design Technology, Dr - Drama, Ec - Economics, El - English Literature, En - English (Language), Eg - Engineering, Fd - Food, Fr - French, Ge - Geography, Gm - German, Hi - History, L4L - Learning for Life, Ma - Maths, Mc - Statistics in Context, Mf - Further Maths, Mu - Music, MUN - Model United Nations, Pc - Psychology, Ph - Physics, Pf - Personal Finance, Po - Politics, POP - Primary Outreach Project, Py - Photography, Sc - Science, Sp - Spanish, Sp Ldr - Sports Leaders, Sw - Swimming, Te - Technology, Tx - Textiles, Ye - Young Enterprise.